 AA stands to have a considerable impact across the insurance value chain, particularly in underwriting and pricing, marketing and sales, and claims and servicing.
 Iberian insurers report use cases across these domains, albeit with varying levels of penetration and success:

+Underwriting and pricing.
 Analytics has experienced the highest penetration in underwriting and pricing, particularly in policy technical pricing.
 However, most such models lie within the realm of actuarial science rather than data science.
 The use of more advanced, machine learning–based tools remains low but could deliver huge value.
 Behavioral pricing, for example, builds on technical pricing to enable the insurer to optimize price customization for each customer.
 Still, few Iberian companies have taken steps toward developing this capability—even among direct insurers, for whom such capabilities are more intuitive given their digital backbone.
 In attempting to explain why, some interviewees noted that actuaries are reluctant to leave pricing decisions to data scientists, who may have less experience in this highly specialized domain.

-Underwriting and pricing.
+Marketing and sales.
 Insurers’ marketing and sales functions have benefitted from the AA experiences of other service-based industries, especially banking.
 Among the insurers we interviewed, two AA use cases in particular are widespread: retention management and cross-selling (or upselling).
 In both cases, AA can boost marketing return on investment by helping prioritize leads and products based on personalized offerings.
 Scaling isolated use cases, however, requires aligning incentives across the extended sales network as well as investing in front-office tools that effectively prioritize and track leads.
 This is where several insurers we interviewed face challenges.
 One interviewee states, “We face skepticism from our commercial management.
 They are believers in the traditional approach whereby the quality of the salesperson is almost the only driver of commercial success.”

-Marketing and sales.
+Claims management.
 Our interviewees’ AA capabilities are least advanced in claims management.
 The only use case that has seen any significant progress is fraud detection, but even this space has considerable room for improvement in the breadth and depth of intelligent detection.
-Claims management.

 One interviewee noted, “The only use case in claims we have implemented so far is fraud in motor insurance, but it is a rule-based model, not really advanced analytics.”
 The challenge lies in the fact that claims is such a complex system of interrelated, often manual processes, so AA bring little benefit to isolated use cases.
 To be truly transformational, AA will need to be embedded in multiple stages of the journey.
 Realizing the full value of AA requires a redesigned, fully digitized, and likely automated claims journey.
 For instance, in bodily-injury claims management, a model that estimates the best rehabilitation center for a claimant will have limited impact without an exhaustive collection of performance data across providers, as well as sufficient flexibility to allow for claimants to be allocated to appropriate providers.